 Avoid Costly Future Repairs

 When a sidewalk or driveway settles, it may affect drainage around the property.
 For instance, if a walkway settles near the foundation, it may cause water to accumulate rather than wash away.
 The excess moisture will penetrate the soils around the home’s foundation, causing issues such as leaking basement walls and settlement cracks.
-Avoid these hassles by having the concrete surface repaired at the first signs of trouble.
+Avoid these hassles by learning how to properly maintain concrete driveway or having the concrete surface repaired at the first signs of trouble.
 As we’ve shown, there are a few cost-effective ways to replace sagging, sinking, and settling concrete around the home.
 If you’re dealing with an uneven or cracked patio or driveway, a local contractor has the experience and knowledge needed to help you make an informed decision.